lghknight/otp/README.md

 # otp
-go lang bing for one time password(et z201)
+go lang one time pasword binding for et z201